Aro1914/AroTable/README.md

 ### The **returnNegatives()** Method

-The **returnNegatives()** method returns a sorted array (using Merge Sort) of all negative integers in the AroTable, if none exists returns false:
+The **returnNegatives()** method returns a sorted array (using Merge Sort) of all negative numbers in the AroTable, if none exists returns false:

 ```js
 const aroTable = new AroTable(-5,-4,-3,'-2',-1,'0',1,2,'3',4,5);